survivejs/webpack-book/manuscript/understanding_loaders/02_loading_images.md

 ## Loading Images Dynamically

 Sometimes you might want to load an image dynamically based on some condition.
 Webpack feature known as `require.context` can come in handy here.
 It still assumes the images are available within the file system, but if that's the case, then the technique can work.
-See the *Understanding Chunks* chapter for further information.
+See the *Code Splitting* chapter for further information.

 ## Images and *css-loader* Sourcemap Gotcha